Data Types

 -2147483648 displays since Java "wraps around" the number line.

-- When using the double data type to store floating-point values, you can store numbers up to roughly 10 to the 300th power.
-This high value makes overflow less of a problem with double variables.
-Since a double variable is stored in 8 bytes of memory, there is a limit though to the overall number of digits, both before or after the decimal point, that can be stored without a loss of precision.
+- Since a double variable is stored in 8 bytes of memory, there is a limit though to the overall number of digits, both before or after the decimal point, that can be stored without a loss of precision.
 About 15 significant digits can be stored at most in a double variable.
 The statements

 grade = 0.123456789012345678901234567890;